 Raise your arm and stand facing a corner.
 Hands should remain flat against the walls and keep your elbows at shoulder height.
 Don’t keep two feet together.

 Bending your knee, lean the body at the corner.
 Now your back should be straight, and chest should be up as well as the head.
 Now remain still for the next 20-30 seconds.
 Try to relax.

 Step 4 – Arm Across and Chest Stretch

-It will let you feel a stretch in the upper arm as well as the shoulder on the right side.
-You will have to hold for about 20 seconds and both of the hands should be relaxed.
+It will let you feel a stretch in the upper arm and the shoulder on the right side.
+You will have to hold for about 20 seconds, and both of the hands should be relaxed.
 Now repeat thrice at each of the sides.